Molar Mass Of Calcium Oxide

 • The atomic mass of Oxygen (O) is 15.999 g/mol.
 (Often rounded to 16.00 g/mol).

 Step 3: Sum the Atomic Masses According to the Subscripts in the Formula.
 The formula CaO has an implied subscript of '1' for both elements.
-Therefore, the calculation is: Molar Mass of CaO = (Atomic Mass of Ca × 1) + (Atomic Mass of O × 1) Molar Mass of CaO = (40.078 g/mol) + (15.999 g/mol) Molar Mass of CaO = 56.077 g/mol
+That's why, the calculation is: Molar Mass of CaO = (Atomic Mass of Ca × 1) + (Atomic Mass of O × 1) Molar Mass of CaO = (40.078 g/mol) + (15.999 g/mol) Molar Mass of CaO = 56.077 g/mol

 Real Examples: Why Does the Molar Mass of CaO Matter?